 Under the preferred construction sequence, construction of both facilities would take 11 to 12 years to complete, assuming a three-year overlap in construction between Muskrat Falls and Gull Island.
 Should sanction of the Gull Island portion of the Project not occur prior to the completion of construction of the Muskrat Falls facility, this would result in two separate and shorter duration employment opportunities.
-The degree to which this would occur would depend on the length of the delay and the perceived certainty of the construction of Gull Island portion of the Project would proceed, resulting in less in-migration and smaller Project-related demand for physical and social infrastructure and services.
+The degree to which this would occur would depend on the length of the delay and the perceived certainty of the construction of Gull Island proceeding.
+The longer the gap, the less certain people would be that the Gull Island portion of the Project would proceed, resulting in less in-migration and smaller Project-related demand for physical and social infrastructure and services.